Fluttering in Ear: The Ultimate Guide

 Stapedius and tensor tympani anatomy that is involved in fluttering in ear

 Your middle ear contains two of the smallest muscles in the body: the stapedius and tensor tympani.
 These muscles play an essential role in hearing protection, sound modulation, and sensory reflexes.
-Muscle spasms in the ear can occur in one or both muscles.
+Muscle spasms in the ear can occur in one or both muscles and when this happens, people sense it as an ear fluttering or ear vibrations.

 Both of these muscles act as sound dampeners, modulating the movement of the bones of hearing to regulate how sound vibrations reach the cochlea (hearing part of the inner ear).
 Their primary role is protective, helping to spare inner ear structures from damage caused by loud or abrupt sounds.